macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Step #4: Choose the “Startup Disk”.

-Step #5: Then, click on the “Erase” tab which is on the top of the screen.
+Step #5: Then, click on the “Erase” tab at the top of the screen.

 Step #7: Choose “GUID Partition Map”, if Schema is there.